mimaraslan/ocr-apache-tika-demo-project/README.md

 Text, PDF, JPEG, Html, Xml, Excel, Mp3, Odp, Mp4, JAR etc. Shows metadata information of files.

 Negative aspects:

 There are problems in Turkish characters.

+There are problems in Russian (Cyrillic alphabet)  characters.